Learn what a Token Generation Event (TGE) is, how it works, benefits, and key insights for crypto investors.

 Introduction

-A Token Generation Event is imposed when a new token is introduced on a blockchain and comparable to making the token accessible to the public in early stages.
-During a TGER, projects sell tokens to raise funds and create an initial community.
+A Token Generation Event happens when a new token launches on a blockchain and becomes available to the public, often for the first time.
+During a TGE, projects sell tokens to raise funds and seed an early community.

 Understanding Token Generation Events